uberto/kondor-json/README.md

 - field names follow a different conventions (snake instead of camel) or totally different (vat-to-pay).
 - nullable fields are optional in Json.

 We also used the same domain classes inside other Json format, with slightly different field mappings, moreover we have to handle different versions of the Json format.

 Another big requirement for us was not having reflection on our domain classes, we all got bad experiences with refactors that broke Json api.

 Finally, we prefer to avoid annotating domain classes with serialization details.

 The possible solutions we examined were:

 - Libraries based on reflection like Jackson or Gson: to meet our requirements we would have to create DTO for all our types with fields heavily annotated.

 - KotlinSerializer: even if it's based on compile-time reflection, it has the same problems of the other libraries based on reflection: any changes on the domain classes would be reflected in a Json format change.
 Moreover KotlinSerializer is also sensible to changes to class packages for sealed classes and it doesn't support Java classes without custom serializers.

 So we did several progressive improvements over the idea of defining bidirectional converter explicitly using a simple DSL.

-Theoretically each converter is a profunctor, which is a special kind of bifunctor where one of the functors is covariant and the other is contravariant.
+Technically each converter is a "Profunctor", which is a special kind of bifunctor where one of the functors is covariant and the other is contravariant.
 So instead of trying to explain to the Json mapper how to serialize/deserialize our class using annotations we define the converter (technically a profunctor) for each class.
 Thanks to Kotlin DSL capabilities, it doesn't require much code.

 And after a few iterations, this is how Kondor-Json was born.